 \section{Introduction}

-\IEEEPARstart{R}{apid} advance in modern science and technology introduces data of extraordinary size with complexity, which brings great challenges to conventional machine learning and statistical methods.
-In the literature, two fundamental approaches have emerged to tackle the challenges of big data: one is the divide-and-conquer strategy \cite{zhang2015divide}, which involves partitioning the data into manageable segments, implementing a particular algorithm on these data segments in parallel, and synthesizing a global output by aggregating the segmental outputs; the other approach is the subsampling strategy\cite{dhillon2013new}, which involves selecting a representative subset from the full data as a surrogate, and obtaining an output analyzing the surrogate.
-The divide-and-conquer strategy usually relies on the high computational power with computing clusters and is particularly effective when a dataset is too big to fit in one computer.
-However, it still consumes considerable computational resources and the access of distributed computational platforms are sometimes restricted by high cost.
-As a computationally cheaper alternative, subsampling gains its merit for the situation, where the computational resources are limited.
+\IEEEPARstart{R}{apid} advancement in modern science and technology introduces data with extraordinary size and complexity, which brings great challenges to conventional machine learning and statistical methods.
+In the literature, two fundamental approaches have emerged to tackle the challenges of big data: one is the divide-and-conquer strategy \cite{zhang2015divide}, which involves partitioning the data into manageable segments, implementing a particular algorithm on these data segments in parallel, and synthesizing a global output by aggregating the segmental outputs; the other approach is the subsampling strategy \cite{dhillon2013new}, which involves selecting a representative subset from the full data as a surrogate, and obtaining an output through further analyzation of the surrogate.
+The divide-and-conquer strategy usually relies on high computational power with computing clusters and is particularly effective when a dataset is too big to fit in one computer.
+However, it still consumes considerable computational resources and the access of distributed computational platforms are restricted by high cost.
+As a computationally cheaper alternative, subsampling gains its merit for the situation, when the computational resources are limited.